Code-Institute-Submissions/jackhendrick-Milestone1/README.md

 <p>The Purpose of this website is to attract new customers and also to retain current customers.
-I kept the design simple and easy to navigate so as not to dishearten potential new customers. members of our gym can log onto our website and find a class they may be interested in taking. with a free consultatin to entice new customers, and a form to give us feedback about how we're doing.</p>
+I kept the design simple and easy to navigate so as not to dishearten potential new customers. members of our gym can log onto our website and find a class they may be interested in taking. with a free consultation to entice new customers to join, and a form to give us feedback about how we're doing.</p>

 <h2><b>Demo</h2></b>